 - There are several tubed which are placed inside the system.
 If a system is used for a long time, or years, it weakens the system and helps to increase the chances of leaks.

 - Harsh temperature or environment also affects the system.

 Refrigerant leak detection method:

 Refrigerant leaks can be marked or identified through some easy methods.
-But, it should be more convenient to simply listen at first than using more advanced leakage detecting gadgets.
+But, it should be more convenient to simply listen at first than using more advanced leakage detecting gadgets and if you looking for best refrigerant leak detectors then you can check it by clicking here.clicking here.
 There are two major ways to detect the leakage.

 - Detecting through halide

 - Detecting through an electronic method

 it is the traditional way to detect any leakage in a system.
 In this system, chlorine is used to identify the CFC and HCFC.
 A sample tube is used to and urged over a high tempered surface.
 It helps to collapse the vapour.
 A gas with a bitter smell is made which is called phosgene.
 In this method, the flame changes its colour.
 It becomes bright green from pale blue.
 If this method is applied under sunlight, it will not effect properly.
 In this method, a small amount of leak detection as 1 to 1.5 Oz (per year) could be detected.
 To use this method some provisions must be followed.
 It also has many limitations and not suitable to use in the modern system due to the presence of harmful chemicals.